herflis/concepts-temp/content/preview2/document-level-permissions.md

 If you want to change the permission settings for one or more identities (or remove it completely), you have to break the permission inheritance, after that you are able to edit the permission settings for the them.

 Document level permission is useful when you want to give (or reject) access to an individual document for specific user or group.
-For example in a document library containing contracts, only those document could be available to open or download for user that are connected to them.
+For example in a document library full of contracts, users only have access to the content relevant for them.

 # Built-in and custom permissions